Summary 2: First Part of the Training (continued)

 Hello Joddie!

-Wow, very cool drawing!
-I really like all the details added to the foliage, the care for composition and values, very nice :)
+Wow, this drawing is really cool!
+I really like all the details you added to the foliage, and the care you put into the composition and values – it’s very nice :)

-The somewhat obvious issue with your drawing is the perspective.
-Or more precisely, your characters are not very well integrated into your setting, especially the seated man.
-I'm not sure of the reason, is it just missing a shadow on the ground or is there an actual problem with positioning...
-In any case, a shadow on the ground would at least largely solve his floating issue.
+The most obvious issue with your drawing is the perspective.
+Or rather, your characters aren't very well integrated into the background, especially the seated man.
+I’m not sure why, whether it’s just that he’s missing a shadow, or if there’s a more significant positioning problem.
+In any case, adding a shadow would at least partially solve the problem of him looking like he’s floating.

-The last thing is that although your values are pretty, they are somewhat illogical.
-The fire suggests a dark environment of night/dawn/dusk, where the fire would be the primary, possibly secondary, light source.
-In your drawing, your fire is not the brightest point, and even though I see that in places you have marked it as a light source (on the man’s shadows a bit), it should be much more obvious...
-But then again, it depends, if you imagined the scene in broad daylight then I stand corrected :D
+The last thing is that even though your values are nice, they aren’t very logical.
+The fire suggests a dark atmosphere of night/dawn/dusk, where the fire would be the main, or at least secondary, light source.
+In your drawing, the fire isn’t the brightest point, and even though I can see that in some places you’ve indicated it as a light source (on the man’s shadows, for example), it should be much more obvious...
+Of course, if you imagined the scene in broad daylight, then I have nothing to say :D

 Hello Joddie !